Vyral/leanna-langley/_posts/2019-04-02-how-can-final-touch-staging-help-your-home-sell.md

 If you’re interested in getting in contact with Rachael, she serves the area between Sweet Home and Philoma.
 You can reach out to her by giving her a call at (541) 905-2189 or sending her an email to [FinalTouchesStaging@gmail.com](mailto:FinalTouchesStaging@gmail.com).

-If you have any other questions for me or my team in the meantime, don’t hesitate to give me a call or send mean mail.
+If you have any other questions for me or my team in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.